RSS/Atom feed Twitter

 This is a good tutorial for learning the more advanced tricks that Gimp can pull of and for understanding how to create 3D images.
 Thanks for posting it.

-XMPP_is_for_texting member for over 11 years XMPP_is_for_texting 3 comments rated this topic with 3/5
+XMPP_is_for_texting member for about 12 years XMPP_is_for_texting 3 comments rated this topic with 3/5

 Why is a skull a fantasy of cool?